gbmhunter/MFixedPoint/README.rst

 --------------------------

 The integer precision is (32 bits - p).
 Intermediary overflows are protected with int64 casting, end-result overflows will wrap like usual.
-Support operator oveloading for most common fixed-point arithmetic.
+Support operator overloading for most common fixed-point arithmetic.

 64-bit Fixed-Point Numbers
 --------------------------